Iran electoral watchdog hints at Rafsanjani rejection

 Hardline legislators demanded last week that Rafsanjani and Mashaie be banned from running.

-Rafsanjani earned hardliners’ ire for criticizing the crackdown on opposition protests after Ahmadinejad was re-elected in 2009 in a vote that reformists said was rigged.
+Rafsanjani earned hardliners’ ire for criticising the crackdown on opposition protests after Ahmadinejad was re-elected in 2009 in a vote that reformists said was rigged.

 Conservatives are suspicious of Mashaie, saying he holds an unorthodox view of Islam and seeks to sideline clerical rule.